 What Causes PCOS

-The exact cause is unknown, but it’s thought to be related to abnormal hormone levels and is often associated with insulin resistance.
+The exact cause of PCOS is unknown, but it’s thought to be related to abnormal hormone levels and is often associated with insulin resistance.

-Insulin is a hormone produced by the pancreas to control the amount of sugar in the blood.
+Insulin is a hormone produced by the pancreas to control the amount of glucose (sugar) in the blood.
 It works particularly on the liver and muscle cells, causing them to absorb more glucose from blood, where it is either broken down to produce energy or converted to long-term energy stores.

 When someone is resistant to the effects of insulin, the blood sugar lowering action does not work properly and the body produces extra insulin.

-Insulin has another effect; it causes the ovaries to produce testosterone.
+Insulin has another effect; it causes the ovaries to produce testosterone, a male hormone or androgen.
 In most women this is within the normal range, but women with PCOS who have too much insulin may also produce too much testosterone.
-The raised levels of testosterone can give rise to some of the symptoms associated with PCOS, such as excess hair growth and head hair loss.
+The raised levels of testosterone can give rise to some of the symptoms associated with PCOS, such as acne, excess hair growth and head-hair loss.

 High levels of insulin and testosterone may also prevent the normal development of follicles in the ovaries, with many not developing fully.
 This causes problems with ovulation, so many women have period problems and reduced fertility.

-Women with PCOS have a different gut bacteria and this has been shown to impact/reduce nutrient absorption; this can impact how the body responds to myo-inositol absorption, insulin control and inflammation.
+Women with PCOS have a different gut bacteria and this has been shown to reduce nutrient absorption.
+This can also impact how the body responds to myo-inositol absorption, insulin control and inflammation.

 High inflammation markers are a key contributor to the development of PCOS and have been shown to correlate with high testosterone levels in PCOS women.
-A dietary intervention is capable of reducing the inflammatory response in women with PCOS.
+A dietary intervention can reduce inflammation in women with PCOS.
 The combination of Myo-inositol and Alpha-lactalbumin means Inofolic Alpha is 52% more effective than myo-inositol alone.

 Read our guidance on how PCOS is diagnosed to find out moreBuy Inofolic Alpha now